-3.10 Quantity of methane destroyed under baseline conditions, due to regulatory requirements (A{reg})
+3.10 Quantity of methane destroyed under baseline conditions (A{reg})

-This section sets out the requirements for Equations 12 and 12(a).
+This section sets out the requirements for Equations 12, 12(a), 12(b), 12(c) and 12(d).
 Equation 12 requires the calculation of:

-- the volume of methane generated by legacy waste destroyed by the combustion device using Equation 3 at section 3.6; and - the quantity of methane that is required to be captured and destroyed to meet regulatory requirements according to the criteria given at subsection 3.10 (1).
+- the volume of methane generated by legacy waste destroyed by the combustion device using Equation 3 at section 3.6; and - the proportion of methane generated by legacy waste that is captured and destroyed under baseline conditions (baseline capture rate), according to the criteria given at subsection 3.10 (1).

-The quantity of methane that is required to be captured or destroyed to meet regulatory requirements must be calculated in accordance with the Guidelines.
-The Guidelines provide a baseline of zero for projects transitioning from Greenhouse Friendly, and a baseline of 0.24 for projects transitioning from GGAS.
+For projects installed between 1 July 2007 and 20 June 2010 and transitioning Cities for Climate Protection projects, the baseline capture rate is the proportion that is required to be captured or destroyed to meet regulatory requirements, calculated in accordance with the Guidelines.
 The Guidelines are available on the Department's website at: www.climatechange.gov.au/cfi.